row5is/PDNCodeCamp2024/2-DataBinding/README.md

     We are regisetering these classes as singletons so they will only be created once.

-1. In the code behind for the project we will inject our `MonkeysViewModel` into our MainPage:
+1. In the code behind for the project we will inject our `LEadersViewModel` into our MainPage:

     ```csharp
     public MainPage(LeadersViewModel viewModel)